San Antonio Truck Accident Lawyer

 - Seek fair compensation for the accident you suffered.
 This compensation can be obtained through a settlement agreement directly with an insurance company or by filing a civil lawsuit to be heard in court.

 If you or a loved one suffered a truck accident due to someone else’s negligence, contact us.
-At George Salinas Accident Lawyers, we’re ready to help you, no matter your immigration status.
+At George Salinas Injury Lawyers, we’re ready to help you, no matter your immigration status.
 We speak Spanish and English, so call us at 210-225-0909 or by filling out this form.
 The consultation is free.

 Common types of accidents handled by San Antonio truck accident attorneys